-ness is found in trusting God's provision, not just in material wealth.
-As Jesus assures in Matthew 6:31-33: "So do not worry, say- merely listen to the word, and so deceive ing, 'What shall we eat?' or 'What shall we drink?' or 'What shall we wear?'
-For the tianity risks being in the category of those pagans run after all these things, and your heavenly Father knows that you need them.
-But seek first his kingdom and his righteousness, and all these things will be given to you The Need for Personal Conviction and as well."
+Trust in God's Provision: True richness is found in trusting God's provision, not just in material wealth.
+As Jesus assures in Matthew 6:31-33: "So do not worry, saying, 'What shall we eat?' or 'What shall we drink?' or 'What shall we wear?'
+For the pagans run after all these things, and your heavenly Father knows that you need them.
+But seek first his kingdom and his righteousness, and all these things will be given to you as well."

 Simple Living: Finding contentment in whatever situation one is in, be it in abundance or in lack, reflects a heart aligned with God's.
 The Apostle Paul articulates this beautifully in Philippians 4:11-13: "I have learned to be content whatever the circumstances.
-I know what it is to be in need. and I know what it is to have plenty.
-I have ship is clear in Luke 14:27: "And whoever learned the secret of being content in any and every situation, whether well fed or hungry, whether living in plenty or in want.
+I know what it is to be in need, and I know what it is to have plenty.
+I have learned the secret of being content in any and every situation, whether well fed or hungry, whether living in plenty or in want.
 I can do all this through him who gives me strength."